EDI API Server Installation

 curl http://localhost:5080/api/about

 You may also want to convert a test EDI file.
-You can many sample files in our GitHub repo.
+You can find many sample files in our GitHub repo.

 Download any of the files and run: